The Dave Caddey Memorial Scholarship

 • Enrolled full- or part-time at a Canadian college or university

-• Pursing a program and career in aerospace or space engineering, business/marketing, or aviation/ aerospace maintenance
+• Pursuing an undergraduate degree or graduate diploma and career in aerospace or space engineering, business/marketing, or aviation/aerospace maintenance

 What do applicants need in order to apply?

-2. Official transcript of previous two (2) semesters of secondary or post-secondary classes
+1. Official transcript of previous two (2) semesters of post-secondary classes (or high-school transcript if in first year of study)

-3. A short (approximately 750 words) typed essay focusing on the future of the space/aviation/aerospace industry in Canada, and how the applicant sees themselves contributing to that future:
+2. A short (approximately 750 words) typed essay focusing on the future of the space/aviation/aerospace industry in Canada

-4. A brief (no more than one-page) reference letter from a current or past professor, educator, or mentor supporting the applicant’s character and passion for space, aviation, or aerospace:
+3. A brief (no more than one-page) reference letter from a current or past professor, educator, or mentor supporting the applicant’s character and passion for space, aviation, or aerospace

 • The letter should also include the Reference’s contact information and reasoning why the applicant is deserving of receiving the scholarship